Uruguruu/Uruguruu/README.md

 ### Background

-- My first Computer contact was early on vibing to the Music on the CD-Player 🎸
+* My fascination with technology began at a young age, heavily influenced by my father's work as an application developer.
+This early exposure solidified my ambition to pursue a career in the field. 💻
-- Through my father's job as an application developer, I dealt a lot with computers, and I knew pretty much what I wanted to do.
+* My passion for gaming further deepened this connection, sparking a keen interest in software architecture and user experience. 🎮
-- With the discovery of my passion for gaming, the connection grew to what it is today.
+* I began my practical journey in secondary school by managing websites for family and friends. 🌐
-- In Secondary School I started to take over managment for my dads for websites that he hosts for Family and Friends.
+* This responsibility soon evolved into developing websites for small businesses, allowing me to continuously advance my skills through hands-on, real-world projects over the years. 📈
-- Soon I made Websites for Businesses that aproached my father for work and so I upgraded my skills over the years.
+* During my apprenticeship, I built on this foundation, accelerating my learning across a variety of modern web technologies (like Next.js and NiceGUI) and diving deep into the SAP ecosystem (ABAP, Fiori, SAPUI5). 🚀

-### My language skills from 1 - 10
+### My Human language skills from 1 - 10

 - German (Mother tongue)
 - Englisch (8)